 Something to note if you’re considering staying in the area is that most bars and restaurants are at the opposite end of town.
 I’ve learnt that instead of eating and drinking in hotel bars, you’ll want to ask the staff where they like to go and head there instead.
 But Wellington is small so you’re still within a 10 minute taxi ride.

-Since a Sofitel opened across the road from The Bolton Hotel at the start of this month I’ve considered the number of lights on in each building as I walked home and questioned whether Wellington needs both these high-class hotels in this area.
+Since a Sofitel opened across the road from The Bolton Hotel I’ve considered the number of lights on in each building as I walked home and questioned whether Wellington needs both these high-class hotels in this area.
 Time will tell.